larrykooper/dsa/README.md

 To start: npm start

-To run the tests: qunit -c src/* -t test/*
+To run the tests: mocha